Current green care evaluations

 The Wildlife Trusts- The Wildlife Trusts contribution to Wildlife, Nature and Human Well-being

-The Wildlife Trusts have commissioned the University of Essex to conduct a multi-stage study assessing their contribution to wildlife, nature and human well-being.
-The project consists of a literature review, multi-study analysis to determine the effect of previous Wildlife Trust activities on health, and a study assess the impact of current initiatives on various health measures such as self-esteem and well-being.
+The Wildlife Trusts commissioned the University of Essex to conduct three-phases of work assessing their contribution to wildlife, nature and human well-being.
+The phases include a literature review; multi-study analysis to determine the effect of previous Wildlife Trust activities on health; and a study to more directly measure the impact of current initiatives on various health measures such as self-esteem and well-being.

 Brighton and Hove Food Partnership- Sharing the Harvest

 The Sharing the Harvest project is a three year project which aims to support vulnerable people in accessing community food growing activities to improve their physical health, social connections, skills, confidence and mental well-being.
 The University of Essex is evaluating the effects of this project on a variety of health measures such as self-esteem, mood and well-being, skills development and confidence over the course of the three years.